Katharine Tinto

 Background:

 Professor Tinto teaches, practices, and researches in the areas of criminal law, criminal justice, the intersection of criminal law and immigration law, and indigent criminal defense.
-Her interests and experience also include federal and state clemency, policing reform, and reentry services.
+Her interests and experience also include federal compassionate release, clemency, policing reform, and reentry services.
 Before joining UCI Law in July 2016, Professor Tinto taught at Cardozo School of Law and NYU School of Law.

 Prior to entering academia, Professor Tinto worked for over seven years as a public defender in Los Angeles County and prior to law school she was the founder of a family violence prevention program in the East Palo Alto Police Department.
 Professor Tinto attended NYU School of Law where she was a Root Tilden Kern Scholar.
 After graduating, she clerked for Judge Stephen Reinhardt on the U.S. Court of Appeals for the Ninth Circuit.